T2VAttack: Adversarial Attack on Text-to-Video Diffusion Models: Introduction

 \section{Introduction}

 The emergence of Text-to-Video (T2V) diffusion models, capable of generating coherent and high-quality videos from textual prompts, has attracted unprecedented attention over the past two years~\cite{videoworldsimulators2024,wang2023modelscope,esser2023structure,wang2025lavie,chen2024videocrafter2,yang2024cogvideox,long2024videodrafter,wang2025wan}.
-Pioneering works such as Sora~\cite{videoworldsimulators2024}, CogVideoX~\cite{yang2024cogvideox} and Wan~\cite{wang2025wan} have demonstrated remarkable capabilities in simulating complex worlds through minute-long video generation, exhibiting impressive spatiotemporal modeling capabilities.
+Pioneering works such as Sora~\cite{videoworldsimulators2024}, CogVideoX~\cite{yang2024cogvideox} and Wan~\cite{wang2025wan} have demonstrated remarkable success in simulating complex worlds through minute-long video generation, exhibiting impressive spatiotemporal modeling capabilities.
 These advances hold transformative potential across various domains, including filmmaking, embodied intelligence, and physical world simulation.
-However, their rapid advancements in generative capabilities also raise serious security concerns, emphasizing the urgent need for a systematic evaluation of their adversarial robustness.
+However, the rapid growth in generative capability has outpaced our understanding of model reliability.
+While benign users expect faithful generation, subtly perturbed prompts can severely corrupt the generated content.
+A systematic study of T2V adversarial robustness therefore serves several practical purposes.
+First, it provides an effective red-teaming tool to uncover potential vulnerabilities prior to deployment~\cite{ganguli2022red}, which is increasingly important as prompts routinely pass through third-party channels and are thus exposed to manipulation.
+Second, during deployment, it establishes a rigorous robustness evaluation protocol that delivers trustworthy security reports for high-risk scenarios~\cite{carlini2017towards,guo2023comprehensive}, complementing standard benchmarks that measure only average-case quality.
+Third, in the post-deployment phase, it empowers proactive defense paradigms, such as adversarial training~\cite{madry2018towards}, by providing actionable robustness recommendations driven by adversarial examples.
+Ultimately, these integrated efforts safeguard the generation of safe and trustworthy artificial intelligence content.